 If you are a business, all photos are available for licensed use, at reasonable rates.
 You can reach Jerry through the contact form to discuss.
 If you are a business and use his photos without permission, he will charge you accordingly.
 If you are not a business but think you are entitled to free use of his photos, you’re not.
 Show some manners.
 Send a message and ask.

 Now, on a more pleasant note, in case you were wondering about the photographer here:

-Jerry, a member of OnAsia Images in Bangkok, has nearly 20 years of professional photojournalism experience.
+Jerry has spent more than 20 years as a professional photojournalist.
 He began his career as a staff photographer at newspapers in the American West at a time when papers still had darkrooms and photographers still processed their own film.
-In 1998, he and Karen moved to Cambodia where Jerry shot news, features and investigative stories for Agence France-Presse, The New York Times, The Cambodia Daily and other publications.
-They have since collaborated on numerous projects examining under-reported stories across Asia and beyond, with particular focus on food, environment, health and social issues.
-For the past six years, the two documented the widespread effects of unexploded ordnance (UXO) in Laos.
-Their book, Eternal Harvest: The Legacy of American Bombs in Laos, will be published by ThingsAsian Press in late 2011.
+In 1998, we moved to Cambodia where Jerry shot news, features and investigative stories for Agence France-Presse, The New York Times, The Cambodia Daily and other publications.
+We have since collaborated on numerous projects examining under-reported stories across Asia and beyond, with particular focus on food, environment, health and human rights.
+We have spent several years documenting the widespread effects of unexploded ordnance (UXO) in Laos for our book, Eternal Harvest: The Legacy of American Bombs in Laos (ThingsAsian Press, December 2013).

 When not working abroad, he crashes bikes in New Mexico.